 - emergency/trauma radiologist

 Interventional radiologists (IR)

 - usually veterinary surgeons (a.k.a. vets) that have subspecialised in radiology

 - in many countries, these are dentists that have subspecialised in radiology

 How do I become a radiologist?

-Pathways to becoming a radiologist vary from country-to-country.
-Broadly speaking the process starts after undertaking an undergraduate or postgraduate medical degree and gaining registration as a doctor.
-The next step is completing internship and often one or more years of postgraduate experience.
+Pathways to becoming a radiologist vary from country to country.
+Broadly-speaking the process starts after undertaking an undergraduate or postgraduate medical degree and gaining registration as a doctor.
+The next step is completing an internship and often one or more years of postgraduate experience.

-Gaining entry to a radiology training programs is competitive and this pathway takes 4-5 years to complete at which point the doctor becomes known as a radiology registrar or radiology resident.
+Gaining entry to a radiology training programs is competitive and this pathway takes 4-5 years to complete at the start of which the doctor becomes known as a radiology registrar or radiology resident.
 The training involves the completion of basic science and advanced fellowship examinations as well as other numerous hurdles.

 On completing a radiology training program and gaining specialty recognition as a radiologist, many go onto further subspecialisation in an area of particular interest.